Primary tabs

 How to Find a Supervisor

 Students applying for the MPhil in Architecture by Thesis should begin by identifying a supervisor.
-A list of members of staff and their research interests in the Department can be found on the Department website.
-Having identified a potential supervisor, the candidate should contact them with a research proposal and have a discussion by email to try to identify whether they are willing and able to supervise them.
-Very often the potential supervisor will advise on how a research proposal might be developed or improved.
-It should be noted that we can only accept candidates who have identified a potential supervisor in the Department who is willing to work with them.
+A list of members of staff and their research interests in the department can be found on the department website.
+Having identified a potential supervisor, the candidate should contact them with a research proposal and discuss by email to determine whether they are willing and able to supervise them.
+The potential supervisor will often advise on how a research proposal might be developed or improved.
+It should be noted that we can only accept candidates who have identified a potential supervisor in the department who is willing to work with them.